DrFaust92/bitbucket-go-client/docs/CommitsApi.md

 > PaginatedChangeset RepositoriesWorkspaceRepoSlugCommitsRevisionGet(ctx, repoSlug, revision, workspace)
 List commits for revision

 These are the repository's commits.
 They are paginated and returned in reverse chronological order, similar to the output of `git log`.
-Like these tools, the DAG can be filtered.  #### GET /repositories/{workspace}/{repo_slug}/commits/master  Returns all commits on rev `master` (similar to `git log master`).  #### GET /repositories/{workspace}/{repo_slug}/commits/dev?include=foo&exclude=master  Returns all commits on ref `dev` or `foo`, except those that are reachable on `master` (similar to `git log dev foo ^master`).
+Like these tools, the DAG can be filtered.  #### GET /repositories/{workspace}/{repo_slug}/commits/master  Returns all commits on ref `master` (similar to `git log master`).  #### GET /repositories/{workspace}/{repo_slug}/commits/dev?include=foo&exclude=master  Returns all commits on ref `dev` or `foo`, except those that are reachable on `master` (similar to `git log dev foo ^master`).
 An optional `path` parameter can be specified that will limit the results to commits that affect that path. `path` can either be a file or a directory.
 If a directory is specified, commits are returned that have modified any file in the directory tree rooted by `path`.
 It is important to note that if the `path` parameter is specified, the commits returned by this endpoint may no longer be a DAG, parent commits that do not modify the path will be omitted from the response.  #### GET /repositories/{workspace}/{repo_slug}/commits/dev?path=README.md&include=foo&include=bar&exclude=master  Returns all commits that are on refs `dev` or `foo` or `bar`, but not on `master` that changed the file README.md.  #### GET /repositories/{workspace}/{repo_slug}/commits/dev?path=src/&include=foo&exclude=master  Returns all commits that are on refs `dev` or `foo`, but not on `master` that changed to a file in any file in the directory src or its children.
 Because the response could include a very large number of commits, it is paginated.
 Follow the 'next' link in the response to navigate to the next page of commits.
 As with other paginated resources, do not construct your own links.
 When the include and exclude parameters are more than can fit in a query string, clients can use a `x-www-form-urlencoded` POST instead.

 ### Required Parameters